the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 Defining the virtual machines in plain text has a number of advantages over distributing disk images.

-- Can be checked into version control
+- The files can be checked into version control
 - Small size makes them easy and fast to share
-- Users can reproducibly build the environment themselves
+- Users can reproducibly build environments
-- Can potentially work across multiple hypervisors (like VirtualBox, VMWare, libvirt)
+- A single definition can potentially work across multiple hypervisors (like VirtualBox, VMWare, libvirt)

-In combination, these attractive qualities address the goals of Vagrant.
+In combination these qualities support Vagrant's goals of lightwight, portable and reproducible environments.
 A project can maintain its development environment alongside the source code and every contributor can build and use the environment with minimal barriers.

 ### The Vagrant CLI